DanielPAagustinho/virus2tree/README.md

 #### **Columns:**
 1. **First column (mandatory):** Taxon/species/strain name.
 Header: taxon (or taxa),species or strain(s).
-2. **Second column (optional):** Five-letter code (must be exactly 5 alphanumeric characters).
+2. **Second column (optional):** Five-letter code.
+Must be exactly 5 alphanumeric characters.
 Header: code(s).
 If not provided, a random five-letter code for each taxon will be generated and saved in the file five_letter_taxon.tsv
 3. **Third and onward (mandatory):** One or more accession numbers (comma-separated) to obtain coding sequences.
 Accepts NCBI Nucleotide database accessions and assembly identifiers (GCF_/GCA_).
 Header: accession(s).

 Commented lines starting with # are ignored.